 Student are allowed to bring their own telecommunication devices to school.
-This includes, but is not limited to cell phones, smart phones, iPads, earbuds, tablets and laptop computes.
-All device must remain in student backpacks during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
+This includes, but is not limited to cell phones, smart phones, iPads, earbuds, tablets and laptop computers.
+All devices must remain in student backpacks during the instructional day, including during all testing, unless they are being used for approved instructional purposes.